A Harder-Narasimhan theory for Kisin modules: HN-theory

 The HN-polygon also expresses a bound on the possible pairs $(\rk(\fM'), \deg(\fM'))$ that can occur for subobjects $\fM' \subset \fM$. \begin{prop} The HN-polygon of $\fM$ is the convex hull of the points

 for all strict subobjects $\fM'$ of $\fM$.
 It is also the convex hull of such points for all subobjects $\fM'$ of $\fM$. \end{prop}

 \begin{proof} The first claim is equivalent to the statement that for any strict subobject $\fN \subset \fM$, the point $(\rk(\fN), \deg(\fN))$ lies above $\mathrm{HN}(\fM)$.
-This follows from a standard induction argument (see, for example, \cite[Prop.\ 1.3.4]{DOR2010}).
-In light of Proposition \ref{prop:HN_main}(3), one gets the same convex hull when all subobjects $\fM' \subset \fM$ are allowed. \end{proof}
+This follows from a standard induction argument (see e.g.\ \cite[Prop.\ 1.3.4]{DOR2010}).
+In light of Proposition \ref{prop:HN_main}(iii), one gets the same convex hull when all subobjects $\fM' \subset \fM$ are allowed. \end{proof}